 There are three bars where you can buy your drinks and sweets if you want them.
 These may become crowded and noisy as lots of adults and children will be excited to see the show.
-There will be plastic screens up at the bars.

 If you look at your ticket you can see where you need to go.
 The letters and numbers on your ticket tell you where to sit, it is not a choice.